April 1, 1865 - During the U.S.

 and occupied the British colony located near the tip of South America.

-The British retaliated and defeat the Argentineans on June 15, 1982,
+The British retaliated and defeated the Argentineans on June 15, 1982,

 after ten weeks of combat, with about 1,000 lives lost.